Our Journey Continues from Melbourne to Perth!!!!

 A New State

-The night before we crossed the boarder into Western Australia, we stocked up on supplies from the supermarket.
-We knew there were no shops around and all the service stations were going to be ridiculously expensive.
-Advise for anyone crossing the board don’t stock up on fresh food!
 We have crossed 5 borders previously in Australia and had no problems.
-However at this border the guy in the booth asked if we had any food.
-We said yes and the next thing we know he is searching the entire van for food.
+However, at this border, the guy in the booth asked if we had any food.
+We said yes and the next thing we knew he was searching the entire van for food.

-It turns out you are not allowed to bring fresh produce across the border (the imaginary line across the middle of the dessert).
+It turns out you are not allowed to bring fresh produce across the border (the imaginary line across the middle of the desert).
 He gave us two options, eat as much as we could now or throw it in the bin.
-The next 30 minutes were filled with us stuffing our faces with as many bananas and cheese sandwiches as we could.
-We admitted defeat and handed over our brand new groceries.

 Time Travel

-Did you know there are 3 time zones in Australia? ⌛ We had crossed two of the time zones on our road trip from Melbourne to Perth.
-Finally across the border,we got ready for our 9 hour drive ahead.
-It was then we suddenly realised we had just gained one and half hours.
-The up side to this was, we were able to drive for around 11 hours instead of 9.
-The down side was we were exhausted by the end of it 😴
+Did you know there are 3 time zones in Australia? ⌛ We crossed two of the time zones on our road trip from Melbourne to Perth.
+Finally, across the border, we got ready for our 9-hour drive ahead.
+It was then we suddenly realised we had just gained one and a half hours.

 We headed for the famous 90 Mile Straight.
 As you probably guessed it is a stretch of road which is 90 miles long and dead straight.
 It is the longest straight road in Australia and one of the longest in the world.
 After completing the Western Australia side of the Nullabor within the day, and decided to head straight to the coast.